TeewhyB01/PartHunt/README.md

-# PartHunt AI
+# PartHun

-PartHunt AI is a Firebase-backed web app for finding used, scrap, recycled, and replacement car parts.
+PartHunt is a Firebase-backed web app for finding used, scrap, recycled, and replacement car parts.

 ## What is included